XRPLF/XRPL-Standards/README.md

   - The **formatting of information** (like [signed transactions](https://github.com/xrp-community/standards-drafts/issues/4))
   - The **URI formats to deep link** to apps (like [destination accounts + tags, payments](https://github.com/xrp-community/standards-drafts/issues/3), etc.)

+# Contributing / Workflow

+All drafts start as **ISSUES**.
+Drafts (issues) are considered work in progress, and are up for discussion (please discuss, ask, suggest, add, ...).
+Once settled on the standard, it'll be added to the **CODE** (commit) and the issue can be resolved.

 # Numbering